 Anzaldúa proposes Coatlalopeuh as the indigenous origin of Guadalupe, and connects her to Coatlicue, an Aztec goddess who is represented as wearing a skirt of wriggling snakes.
 As explained by Jay Dolmage, both Medusa and Coatlalopeuh are connected to the goddess Metis of Ancient Greek religion.
 Known as Zeus’ first wife, Metis symbolizes “the cunning intelligence (mêtis) that Zeus would claim for his own when he swallowed her whole.”
 (9) Both Medusa and Metis have the same linguistic root and therefore both denote female wisdom.
 The iconic snakes that are associated with Medusa and Coatlalopeuh alike are clearly symbolic of their cunning, “calling up the curving and polymorphism of mêtis” (14), and their sexuality – a clear threat to the patriarchal order.
 Medusa, made monstrous because of her wisdom, has to be silenced – murdered – and her legacy appropriated by dominant discourse.
 Medusa is “a symbol of the stigma and confusion around, and the powerful, sometimes violent challenges to, women’s embodied rhetoricity.”
 (14) Anzaldúa’s mestizaje, much like mêtis, denotes mixed-race.
 As explained by Dolmage, for Anzaldúa “Coatlalopeuh incorporates and enfleshes a threat to the colonial legacy and to the ways that this history oppressed particular bodies, expressions, and ways of knowing.
 She is a subversive rhetorical figure.”
 (20) As such, Anzaldúa concludes in Borderlands, Coatlalopeuh had to be silenced too: Patriarchal culture would give her monstrous features, relegating her to the borders of society, and replacing her with male gods.
 (49)

-If, as deducted from Cixous’s and Anzaldúa’s theories, the body has rhetorical potential and dominant rhetorical traditions are characterized by excluding certain rhetorical bodies, mythological and rhetorical revisions need to put special emphasis on these bodies.
+If, as deduced from Cixous’s and Anzaldúa’s theories, the body has rhetorical potential and dominant rhetorical traditions are characterized by excluding certain rhetorical bodies, mythological and rhetorical revisions need to put special emphasis on these bodies.
 But, to avoid absolutisms, we would follow Dolmage’s advice: We would “advocate for a range of body images, an awareness of body values and a critique of the powerful discourses of silencing and delimitation that surround embodied rhetoric.
 We would look for what is beautiful in what we have been told is threatening (about ourselves and about others).”
 (21) I would add that we do not simply “critique” dominant discourses but demand these be replaced by those produced by the hitherto silenced rhetorical bodies.

 In her book, On Matricide, Amber Jacobs does exactly this: She outlines a post-patriarchal Symbolic Order by drawing attention to the Law of the Mother through her own analysis of Metis.
 Jacobs does so in order to contest the Oedipus myth and the resulting Law of the Father notion which hegemonizes Western culture.
 Jacobs argues that Metis being swallowed by Zeus when she was pregnant symbolizes male fantasies about claiming for themselves women’s ability to create life.
 Medusa’s beheading, used by Freud to theorize castration anxiety, is also an example of masculinist wishes of reproductive self-reliance.
 So is the Lacanian Symbolic Order, where the only generative force is the Phallus.
 We can therefore conclude that the prevailing Freudian Oedipus Complex and castration theory are patriarchy’s efforts to posit male superiority by means of obscuring the significance of maternal bodies – which can only be achieved through silencing the rhetoricity of female bodies (e.g. making monstrous and obliterating Medusa, Metis, and Coatlalopeuh).

 Barbara Creed also engages with the Freudian understanding of Medusa as presenting a picture of castration and monstrosity.
 For Creed, Freud’s Medusa is yet another example of phallogocentric ideology: The “myth is mediated by a narrative about the difference of female sexuality as a difference which is grounded in monstrousness and which invokes castration anxiety in the male spectator.”
 (2) Medusa’s head representing female genitals illustrates Freud’s understanding of women as castrated.
 For Freud, Medusa’s head is also a fetishized object for it simultaneously denies and confirms the mother’s phallus: Her snakes replace the penis, alleviating male fears.
-Creed calls Freud’s study of the Medusa “an act of wish fulfilment” (111) because in his analysis he chooses to ignore how the snakes (with their open mouths and fangs) represent the vagina dentata.
+Creed calls Freud’s study of the Medusa “an act of wish fulfillment” (111) because in his analysis he chooses to ignore how the snakes (with their open mouths and fangs) represent the vagina dentata.
 From this we can deduce the Medusa symbol does not so much represent castrated but castrating genitals: “Freud’s interpretation masks the active, terrifying aspects of the female genitals – the fact that they might castrate.
 The Medusa’s entire visage is alive with images of toothed vaginas, poised and wanting to strike.”
 (111)

 Anyone who actually knows me, knows I am a vampire freak – going as far as dedicating my graduate thesis to the study of lesbian vampires as popularized by European sexploitation films made in the 70s and 80s.
 This brings me to the final reason as to why Medusa is my homegirl: There is a link between the myth of Medusa and folklore around female vampirism.
 Creed explicitly makes this connection in The Monstrous-Feminine: